Building cladding inspections in Moreland

 Determining a building's level of risk

-Once an audit is complete by Council, the Victorian Building Authority has a team that reviews the findings of the audit and provides specialist advice on the safety works which need to occur.
-At this time, the building's level of risk is identified.
+The Victorian Building Authority has a team that reviews the findings of the audit and provides specialist advice on the safety works which need to occur.
+At this time, the risk levels of 220 buildings have been identified.

 Where a building is determined to pose a life safety risk, the Municipal Building Surveyor can make an emergency order to address immediate building safety issues to prevent loss of life.